History

 representative model of the Metro rapid transit trains that ran in Washington DC.
 These sets were equipped with dual headlights,

-extruded aluminum anodized car bodies, chrome plated 18 gauge steel floors and vestibules, low center of gravity for high speed operation, illuminated
+extruded aluminum anodized car bodies, chrome plated 18 gauge steel floors and vestibules, low center of gravity for high speed operation,

-the former Marx motors.
+was powered by the former Marx motors.

 USTTC's 1980 product price list included a #555 Green Modern Interurban, motorized, priced at $110.
 However, none of these ever

 made it into the California company's regular production line.
-It was an item Tom said he intented to make using a few rejected BART/Metro bodies with scratches
+It was an item Tom said he intented to make using a few rejected BART/Metro bodies

-or blemishes in the highly reflective annodized finish.
+with scratches or blemishes in the highly reflective annodized finish.
 When these bodies were painted, those defects were completely hidden.
-The same Marx motor used
+The

-for the BART/Metro trains was planned as power for this specialty item.
-Only a few samples were assembled before the company was sold.
+same Marx motor used for the BART/Metro trains was planned as power for this specialty item.
+Only a few samples were assembled before the company

 USTTC produced a few interesting accessories which included a passenger loading platform in three different sizes.
-They
+They could be used individually,

-could be used individually, in multiples, or in combination with a station like Lionel's #115 or #116.
-In fact, the cream and red
+in multiples, or in combination with a station like Lionel's #115 or #116.
+In fact, the cream and red USTTC platform color was a close match for

-USTTC platform color was a close match for Lionel's stations.
-The 'half cylinder' dome design concept followed the typical depot
+Lionel's stations.
+The 'half cylinder' dome design concept followed the typical depot architecture found in many American cities.
+It was open on

-architecture found in many American cities.
-It was open on both ends for through tracks or equally suitable for an end terminal arrangement.
+both ends for through tracks or equally suitable for an end terminal arrangement.
+The domes were formed from a silk-screened design on unbreakable

-The domes were formed from a silk-screened design on unbreakable polycarbonate.
-Arched ends were of thermo-formed styrene, and the raised platforms inside
+polycarbonate.
+Arched ends were of thermo-formed styrene, and the raised platforms inside were made of wood.
+Interiors were lighted, and a full

-were made of wood.
-Interiors were lighted, and a full color sign card with Amtrak and other symbols were included for optional use in
+color sign card with Amtrak and other symbols were included for optional use in decorating.
+Both the single and double-bay platform models were

-decorating.
-Both the single and double-bay platform models were suitable for 'O' and 'S' gauges.
-A high clearance model was offered
+suitable for 'O' and 'S' gauges.
+A high clearance model was offered for Standard gauge or large scale trains.

-Other accessories included the #200 universal coupler clip that would adapt latch couplers to postwar knuckle types ($1.00); a set of
+Other accessories included the #200 universal coupler clip that would adapt latch couplers to postwar knuckle types ($1.00); a

-eight nail kegs for use as extra loads; molded two figure sets of either soldiers (for military train) or railroad passengers/workers (for
+set of eight nail kegs for use as extra loads; molded two figure sets of either soldiers (for military train) or railroad passengers/workers (for

 station scenery) and a latch coupler.
 While these are of some interest, accessory collectors should be on the lookout for the USTTC set of bookends